Uganda Martyrs

-The Uganda Martyrs are a group of 22 Catholic and 23 Anglican converts to Christianity in the historical kingdom of Buganda, now part of Uganda, who were executed between 31 January 1885 and 27 January 1887.
+The Uganda Martyrs are a group of 22 Catholic and 23 Anglican converts to Christianity in the kingdom of Buganda, now part of Uganda, who were executed between 31 January 1885 and 27 January 1887.

 They were killed on orders of Mwanga II, the Kabaka (King) of Buganda.
 The deaths took place at a time when there was a three-way religious struggle for political influence at the Buganda royal court.
 The episode also occurred against the backdrop of the "Scramble for Africa" – the invasion, occupation, division, colonization and annexation of African territory by European powers.
 A few years after, the English Church Missionary Society used the deaths to enlist wider public support for the British acquisition of Uganda for the Empire.
-The Catholic Church beatified the 22 Catholic martyrs of its faith in 1920 and canonized them in 1964.
+The Catholic Church beatified the 22 Catholic Uganda martyrs of its faith in 1920 and they were canonized in 1964 by Pope Paul VI at St. Peter's Basilica in Rome.
+In 2024, the remains of two Catholic Uganda martyrs, Charles Lwanga and Mathias Mulumba, were returned to Uganda.

 Context

-Publication in Britain of an 1875 letter purporting to be an invitation from the king of Buganda, Muteesa I, to send missionaries, resulted in the arrival of Alexander Mackay of the Anglican Church Missionary Society to Buganda in 1877.
+Publication in Britain of an 1875 letter purporting to be an invitation from Kabaka Muteesa I, to send missionaries, resulted in the arrival of Alexander Mackay of the Anglican Church Missionary Society to Buganda in 1877.
 A group of French Catholic White Fathers, led by Père Simon Lourdel (Fr.
 Mapera) appeared two years later.
 Arab traders from Zanzibar had introduced Islam into the kingdom.
 This effectively led to a three-way religious struggle for political influence at the Buganda royal court.
 By the mid-1880s, many had been converted by each of the three groups, and some of the converts held important posts at the king's court.
-Muteesa himself sympathized with Islam, but many prominent chiefs had become Christians.
+Muteesa himself sympathised with Islam, but many prominent chiefs had become Christians.

 Kabaka Mwanga II succeeded to the throne in 1884.
 He was concerned at the growing influence of Christianity and the rise of a new class of officials, distinct from the traditional territorial chiefs, who were educated, had a religious orientation, and wished to reform Ganda society.
 The German annexation of what is now Tanzania sparked further alarm.
 A year after becoming king he ordered the execution of Yusufu Rugarama, Makko Kakumba, and Nuwa/Noah Serwanga, who had converted to Christianity.
 Encouraged by his prime minister, on 29 October 1885 he had the incoming Anglican bishop James Hannington assassinated on the eastern border of his kingdom.
-This may have been deliberately intended to send a message to the British that he did not wish for them to make inroads in Uganda.It is also alleged that the murder of Bishop James Hannington was due to a myth at the time that enemies that would destroy the Kingdom would come from the East.
-The direction which the Bishop was coming from.
+This may have been deliberately intended to send a message to the British that he did not wish for them to make inroads in Uganda.
+It is also alleged that the murder of Bishop James Hannington was due to a myth at the time that enemies that would destroy the Kingdom would come from the East, the direction which the Bishop was coming from.
 Thus the Kabaka had chief Luba of Busoga Chiefdom in the East execute the Bishop.
 Mwanga did, however, subsequently appoint several Christians to important military positions.